6/16/22 @10:45a – The Gala Dinner and all Thursday social activities have been cancelled, our apologies.

 Trip to Santiago de Compostela city

-Santiago de Compostela is the capital of the Autonomous Community of Galicia; declared a World Heritage City by UNESCO thanks to its monumental beauty, extraordinary conservation and as the final destination of a thousand-year-old pilgrim route: the Way of St. James, which, since the 9th century, has transformed this finis terrae into a meeting place of Western faith and thinking.
+Santiago de Compostela is the capital of the Autonomous Community of Galicia.
+It was declared a World Heritage City by UNESCO thanks to its monumental beauty, extraordinary conservation and as the final destination of a thousand-year-old pilgrim route: the Way of St. James, which, since the 9th century, has transformed this finis terrae into a meeting place of Western faith and thinking.

 Santiago de Compostela is a stone apparition in the midst of the green forests of Northwest Spain and the nearby Galician “rias”.
 It was originally a stopping point on a Roman road, but the discovery of the Apostle James’ tomb at the beginning of the 9th century gave rise to a place of workshop in the corner of the Iberian Peninsula, which was then dominated by the Moors.
 From then on all of Europe started walking towards Santiago, a holy city of Christendom where the grace of plenary absolution awaited them.
 A Romanesque cathedral then arose there, with the following centuries adding the sobriety of the Renaissance style and the majesty of a Baroque style that eventually characterised the city’s monumental image, made from the granite of its monasteries, its pilgrim hospitals, its numerous churches, its stately houses and its squares, where time stands still.

-The Gala dinner will take place on Thursday 19 at Pazo da Touza.
+The Gala Dinner will take place on Thursday, June 16 at Pazo da Touza.
 A bus will depart from Parador de Baiona at 8pm.
 The dinner will start at 8.30pm.
 After the dinner, there will be a disco party back in the hotel.
-You don’t need to sign for the gala dinner, we count on you.
+You don’t need to sign up for the gala dinner, we will count on you.